gamarmustafa/Udemy-Kotlin-Course/AgetoMinutes/README.md

-This apps helps you to convert you age into minutes.
+This app helps you to convert you age into minutes.